A Note for Current Graduate Students

 This list mixes books and articles; cartography, computing,

-and philosophy of science; and only loosely sorted into topical
+and philosophy of science; and is only loosely sorted into topical

 Some items are 'classics', prologs to all that follows